 The Lundin Consortium

-In 1998 IPC merged with Sands Petroleum to form Lundin Oil, who continued to operate the Block 5A consortium.
-When Lundin Oil was sold in June 2001 to the Canadian oil company Talisman, the concession in Sudan was excluded from the sale and transferred to a new company, Lundin Petroleum.
-When it entered the Stockholm stock exchange in 2001, Block 5A was its only valuable asset.
+In 1998, IPC merged with Sands Petroleum to form Lundin Oil, which continued to operate the Block 5A consortium.
+When Lundin Oil was sold to the Canadian oil company Talisman in June 2001, the concession in Sudan was excluded from the sale and transferred to a new legal entity, Lundin Petroleum, that held Block 5A as its only valuable asset.
 Commercial oil reserves were found in Thar Jath in April 1999.
-Four years later, in June 2003, the company sold its stake in the Block 5A to Petronas, making a net profit of SEK 930 million (U$D 92.6 million).
+Four years later, in June 2003, the company sold its stake in the Block 5A to PETRONAS, making a net profit of SEK 930 million (U$D 92.6 million).
 In 2020, Lundin Petroleum changed its name to Lundin Energy.
+In 2022, Lundin Energy was stripped of 98% of its assets and renamed Orrön Energy.

-The legal case against Lundin Energy in Sweden does not directly affect its fellow consortium members Petronas and OMV.
-Evidence presented at the Lundin trial, however, may eventually oblige them to face their past and take responsibility for their role in Sudan’s oil war.
+The legal proceedings against Lundin Energy in Sweden do not directly affect its fellow consortium members PETRONAS and OMV.
+Evidence presented at the trial, however, may eventually oblige them to face their past and take responsibility for their role in Sudan’s oil war.
+In May 2024, a criminal investigation was opened in Austria against former senior managers of OMV for alleged complicity in war crimes.
+The lawyers who brought the case made extensive use of the evidence that was presented in the Lundin trial.

 The Lundin Consortium and Human Rights